sabnzbd/sabnzbd/win/multipar/ReadMe_English.txt

 [ How to install or uninstall with installer package ]

- Double click setup file ( MultiPar129_setup.exe or something like this name ), and follow the installer dialog.
+ Double click setup file ( MultiPar133_setup.exe or something like this name ), and follow the installer dialog.
 At version up, if you want to use previous setting, overwrite install is possible.
 Before overwrite install, you should un-check "Integrate MultiPar into Shell".
 You may need to re-start OS after overwrite install or uninstall rarely.
-To install under "Program Files" directory on Windows Vista/7/8, you must start the installer with administrative privileges by selecting "Run as administrator" on right-click menu.
+To install under "Program Files" or "Program Files (x86)" directory, you must select "Install for all users" at the first dialog.

  You can uninstall through the Windows OS's Control Panel, or double click unins000.exe in a folder which MultiPar was installed.